Cherreads

 Ethan bowed slightly.
 "Thank you very much, Manager Moise.
 I need a larger owl that can carry heavier parcels."

-Moise nodded and soon returned with a massive brown owl over sixty centimetres long, sporting two distinctive ear tufts.
+Moise nodded and soon returned with a massive brown owl over sixty centimeters long, sporting two distinctive ear tufts.

 "Wow, it's pretty heavy."

-The enormous owl settled on Ethan's shoulder with a satisfied hoot, making it sink noticeably.
+The enormous owl settled on Ethan's shoulder with a satisfied hoot, making his shoulder sink noticeably.

 Ethan stroked its feathers.
 "This is the one."

 "I'm glad you like him.
-Here are some of his favourite treats.
-You can let him fly free—he'll hunt for himself."
-Moise was extremely thoughtful.
+Here are some of his favorite treats.
+You can let him fly free.
+He'll hunt for himself."
+That was extremely thoughtful of Moise.

 After accepting a small bag of owl nuts from the manager, they placed the huge Eagle Owl in its new cage, thanked Moise again, and left.

-They bought three ice creams at Florean Fortescue's Ice-Cream Parlour, tidied their clothes as best they could, and headed toward Flourish and Blotts.
+They bought three ice creams at Florean Fortescue's Ice Cream Parlor, tidied their clothes as best they could, and headed toward Flourish and Blotts.

-"It's worth it, but it's tough on my pocket.
-I'll have to visit the vault again soon," Ethan replied with a wry smile, shuddering dramatically.
+"It's worth it, but it's tough on my wallet.
+I'll have to visit the vault again soon."
+Ethan replied with a wry smile, shuddering dramatically.

 "You go get it yourself.
 These old bones want to live a few more years."
 Albert shuddered too and patted his shoulder sympathetically.